*CACFP Meal Reimbursement during Novel Coronavirus (COVID-19) Public Health Emergency

 The Child and Adult Care Food Program (CACFP) is a federal nutrition education and meal reimbursement program.
 CACFP partially reimburses participating agencies providing healthy meals and snacks at Adult Day Service Centers under the Community Care Program.

-For more information about this program at the Department, please contact:
+For more information about the CACFP program at the Department, please contact:

 Child and Adult Care Food Program (CACFP)